Cycle Shoes Buyer's Guide

 Shoes that are designed to be used with road bikes come in a variety of shapes and styles, but it’s likely that you’ll want to buy a pair of cycling shoes that are lightweight and wick away sweat from your feet when you start sweating.

-You’ll find that road cycling shoes usually feature a stiffer sole that allows you to put more power into the pedals, with carbon fibre being a great option for keeping overall weight down
+You’ll find that road bike shoes usually feature a stiffer sole that allows you to put more power into the pedals, with carbon fibre being a great option for keeping overall weight down

 One decision that will definitely come into play is whether you want to clip your shoes into your pedals.
 Road cyclists usually clip in to maximise efficiency when cycling (you can push and pull when clipped in), but mountain bikers may want to stick to flat pedals - after all, it’s easier to stick a foot out and prevent yourself from going over completely when you hit that giant rock going uphill!